MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/client-clock-reverts-to-previous-time.md

 ---
-title: A computer reverts to a previous date and time
+title: Client computer reverts to a previous date and time
 description:
 ms.date: 2/7/2024
 author: Deland-Han